dusk-gg/dusk/docs/docs/api-reference.md

 ### `Rune.showShareImage(image)` {#runeshowshareimage}

-Opens image share modal inside the Rune app which allows the player to easily share your image with their friends.
-You can generate the image using canvas inside of your game.
-Image has to be base64-encoded PNG and it must contain Rune logo.
+Opens image share modal inside the Rune app with image provided by your game for easy sharing to other apps like WhatsApp and Twitter.
+You can generate the image using canvas inside your game.
+The provided image must be base64-encoded PNG and contain the Rune logo so others know where to find your game.

 <img src="/img/game-share-image-example.webp" alt="Game Share Image Modal" height="600" style={{height: '600px'}} />